 During author interviews, many people ask about the final product.
 They ask about where the book idea came from or how the writer became a writer.
 But I'd rather know more about how the writer failed.
 Did any characters disappear in later drafts?
 Did any scenes get cut?
 If so, which?
 Why?
 Were any scenes added? … Continue reading Why do I want to know about their failures?

 Welcome to 2018 everyone!
-With the new year comes new goals.
-I'm one to start the new goals, but never quite remember them.
+With a new year comes new goals.
+I'm one to start the new goals, but never quite one to remember them.
 So, hopefully writing them all down - or at least writing my writing goals down - will help.
-Get another Beta Reader As I've mentioned here before, beta readers are an … Continue reading 2018 Writing Goals
+Get another Beta Reader As I've mentioned here before, beta readers are an … Continue reading 2018 writing goals